Bridge of Remembrance

 One of Australia's leading architectural firms Denton Corker Marshall (DCM) designed the bridge in partnership with Arup, Inspiring Place, and BPSM Architects.

 The works on the bridge are using local subcontractors and suppliers, and steel fabrication is being completed by Haywards – a Launceston-based premier steel fabrication and engineering company.
 Protective measures are also in place to preserve vegetation and cultural heritage sites during the build.

 The overall cost of the bridge is $11 million. $8 million is being provided by the Australian Government through the Anzac Centenary Public Fund, with the Tasmanian Government initially underwriting this cost.
 The balance of the cost is funded by the City of Hobart.

 The Centenary of ANZAC commemorates 100 years of service and sacrifice by Australian service men and women in all wars, conflicts and peacekeeping operations since World War One.

-For more information on the Queens Domain Master Plan, visit the Inner City Action Plan webpage and the Queens Domain webpage.
+For more information on the Queens Domain Master Plan, see the Inner City Action Plan and the Queens Domain page.

 - A high quality design to provide a visually striking gateway into the city of Hobart